 Thoughts of suicide are relentlessly slamming your brain and it feels as if it will never stop.
 But it will subside.
+Because all feelings are temporary and no crisis is permanent.
+I did not write this post to make you feel guilty.
+I wrote it so you understand what it’s like from a suicide loss survivor.

 If you killed yourself